uswds/uswds/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Include a high-level description of what the pull request fixes.
+Include a high-level description of the issue your pull request fixes; include only one issue per pull request.
 Please also link to the GitHub issue it resolves.

 ## Additional information